vchain-us/cnlc-docs/pages/help/overall-status.md

 1. **Tampering Check**

-   The Ledger Compliance stack continually monitors entries for signatures of tampering - data or cryptographic inconsistencies.
+   The Immutable Ledger stack continually monitors entries for signatures of tampering - data or cryptographic inconsistencies.
 While *tampering* may indicate the data was intentionally changed, it may also just signal a hardware or software fault.

    <v-img src="/alt_msg_notamper.png" alt="" > </v-img>